hannahrjiang/LifeguardMessenger/README.md

 Lifeguards must always be ready to handle an upcoming emergency or first aid situation.
 My local beach stays prepared by reviewing possible scenarios and their treatments, but the studying process involves flipping through a thick Red Cross First Aid manual to find the correct responses.
 Because this process is slow and tedious, and because quick and accurate treatment is essential in an emergency situation, I created this Lifeguard SMS Messenger.
 This messenger receives a text from a lifeguard detailing a scenario, such as "heart attack" or "dog bite," and searches through a table of scenarios to respond with the proper treatment.
 Whether it is used for studying or in emergency situations, I hope this bot will contribute to lifeguard efficiency and accuracy in the future.

 See the messenger in action [here](https://drive.google.com/file/d/1sIkFuaLDHSfj0gsXDTpLPJaf1r3CLSGd/view?usp=sharing)!
-(Will open link to Google Drive)
+(Will open link to Google Drive).

 Right now, the number in the video only responds to phone number that I have approved.
 If you are a local Parks & Recreation employee who wishes to use the messenger I have developed, please send an email to hannah.jiang1298@gmail.com.

 # How to Use